Project Overview

 Objective

-- Improve understanding of laminar dielectric cable system failure mechanisms.
+- Improve understanding of laminar dielectric cable system failure mechanisms

-- Develop and demonstrate inspection, diagnostic, monitoring, and remediation techniques.
+- Develop and demonstrate inspection, diagnostic, monitoring, and remediation techniques

-Underground transmission engineers, designers, and managers may use the knowledge base, guidelines, methods, and technologies developed in this project to improve productivity, lower cost of operation and maintenance, and extend the life of laminar dielectric cable systems.
+Underground transmission engineers, designers, and managers may use the knowledge base, guidelines, methods, and technologies developed in this project to improve productivity, lower costs of operation and maintenance, and extend the life of laminar dielectric cable systems.
 Reliability and safety can be enhanced, and asset management strategies can be improved.
 Maintenance personnel can make more effective use of staff time and budget resources by applying new inspection methods and monitoring technologies.
-Planners may learn where to apply selective upgrades and retrofits through a better understanding of the relative conditions of their asset fleet, as well as where and under what circumstances cable systems are most susceptible to damage.
-In addition, utilities can apply the knowledge of corrosion mechanisms and detection to fine-tune the monitoring of their systems to enhance public and environmental safety.

 Research Value